dev-academy-programme/orientation---Archived/accounts/README.md

 > This [tutorial on assignment management in waffle](https://vimeo.com/147405661) is useful if you'd like to help on navigating waffle.
 The password is `eda`.

 ## Slack
-1. [Click on this link](https://edaslackinvite.herokuapp.com/) to receive an inivite to slack
+1. [Click on this link](https://edaslackinvite.herokuapp.com/) to receive an invite to slack
 2. Go to your email inbox and open the email sent to you.
 Click 'join now'.
 3. Use the **naming convention** to select a username: firstname_lastnameINITIAL_cohort e.g. anahera_p_kakapo.
 4. Download the [desktop app](https://slack.com/app) and login.